ClannadKey/audio-video-match/README.md

 # audio-video-match
-matching 120x128 (audio feature, output of the VGG) and 120x128 (video feature, output of the inception） we got 96.7% top5 accuracy in the test samples when 30 A(audio) match 30 V(video the SSSV2AandA2V.py and ResFunction.py were writen by me, the structure is
+Matching 120x128 (audio feature, output of the VGG) and 120x128 (video feature, output of the inception） We got 96.7% top5 accuracy in the test samples when 30 A(audio) match 30 V(video) The SSSV2AandA2V.py, ResFunction.py and _simi_matrix.py were written by me.
+The structure is in 实验报告.docx.